ansible/ansible/docs/docsite/rst/intro_patterns.rst

     webservers:!{{excluded}}:&{{required}}

 You also don't have to manage by strictly defined groups.
-Individual host names, IPs and groups, can also be referenced using wildcards
+Individual host names, IPs, and groups, can also be referenced using wildcards

 .. code-block:: none